 MBA 36 units x $265 = $9,540

-Currently IAU does not provide any financial aid or scholarships to students.
+Currently, IAU does not provide any financial aid or scholarships to students.
 However, we give our students the financial flexibility of payment plans for their entire program.
-A payment plan allows our students divide their total tuition for each term into 4 monthly installments.
+A payment plan allows our students to divide their total tuition for each term into 4 monthly installments.

 Tuition is due the 10th of each month if the student qualifies for a Tuition Installment Planner.
 If the student does not qualify for a Tuition Installment Planner, the entire tuition cost for the term is due on the 10th of the first month of the term.